NevesEwerton/NevesEwerton/README.md

 - 🔭 I’m currently working on a project for predicting sports results using ML and on my master's thesis
 - 🌱 I’m currently learning WebScraping in Python.
+- ⚡ Some of the projects posted here are Research Assistant periods at CCAS-FGV.
 - 😄 Pronouns: He/Him